Skip to content

 CVE-2025-7771

-ThrottleStop — MSR write primitive abused as AV/EDR killer
+ThrottleStop.sys -- MSR write primitive repurposed as an AV/EDR killer through CPU state manipulation

 Summary